erinfeaser311/marvelous-rabbit/content/posts/What I Learned This Week/what-i-learned-this-week-2-28-2020.md

 4. Complete Google's Machine Learning Crash Course
 5. Complete Google's Clustering Course
 6. Complete Google's Recommendation System's Course

+## Next Month (May)

+Of course, this is very tentative because this depends on how much I can actually accomplish in April.
+But here is what I'd like to accomplish in May anyway, for planning purposes:

+1.

 A secondary interest of mine is personal finance and investing (my second major in college) so I'd like to also complete this online course on [Asset Allocation](https://www.theinvestorspodcast.com/asset-allocation-video-course/) because I'm starting to build a portfolio outside of my 401k and Roth IRA and just feel like I could use a good refresh.